(816) 421-5200

 • Right to hear your “Miranda” warnings

 An arresting officer must inform you of your right to remain silent and your right to an attorney.
-If an arresting officer fails to read your Miranda Rights, future testimony you give may be considered non-admissible.
+If an arresting officer fails to read your Miranda Rights, future testimony you give may be considered inadmissible.
 See Miranda v.
 Arizona, 384 U.S. 436 (1966)

 • Right to a speedy and public trial